-From Yellowstone’s famed geysers to the towering Tetons, Wyoming is home to some spectacular natural wonders, many of which have left tourists — and even some scientists — scratching their heads in disbelief.
+From Yellowstone’s famed geysers to the towering Tetons, Wyoming is home to some spectacular natural and manufactured wonders, many of which have left tourists — and even some scientists — scratching their heads in disbelief.

 1. Heart Mountain

-Heart Mountain, located just outside of Cody, was once part of the Absaroka Mountain Range and later became a famous Wyoming rock formation for a different reason.
+Located just outside Cody, Heart Mountain was once part of the Absaroka Mountain Range and later became a famous Wyoming rock formation for a different reason.
 Whether the 8,123-foot peak had a tiff with its rocky neighbors or just wanted a change of scenery, the mountain moved about 25 miles away — all on its own.
 While some insist it’s the work of aliens and giants, scientists offer a different, but hardly less stunning, explanation:

-Fifty million years ago, a series of volcanic eruptions in the Absaroka Range rocked the area.
-Water-filled ditches within the Heart Mountain became packed with lava, which heated the water and surrounding rock.
-With nowhere for the lava and hot water to escape, the mountain became a giant pressure cooker, eventually lifting the rock and causing the mountain to slide.
-While some scientists predict that the slide took place over thousands of years, others suggest that the journey lasted fewer than 30 minutes, meaning the huge mass of rock traveled at an average speed of more than 100 miles per hour.
+Fifty million years ago, volcanic eruptions in the Absaroka Range rocked the area.
+Water-filled ditches within Heart Mountain became packed with lava, which heated the water and surrounding rock.
+With nowhere for the lava and hot water to escape, the mountain became a giant pressure cooker, eventually lifting the stone and causing the mountain to slide.
+While some scientists predict that the slide took place over thousands of years, others suggest that the journey lasted fewer than 30 minutes, meaning the vast mass of rock traveled at an average speed of more than 100 miles per hour.

 2. Killpecker Sand Dunes

-Positioned just a few miles north of Rocks Springs in the Red Desert, Killpecker Sand Dunes are one of only seven “booming” or singing sand dunes in the world, so visitors can expect to hear distinctive roaring or whistling sounds at the landmark.
+Positioned just a few miles north of Rock Springs in the Red Desert, Killpecker Sand Dunes are one of only seven “booming” or singing dunes worldwide, so visitors can expect to hear distinctive roaring or whistling sounds at the landmark.

-How do singing sand dunes work?
-Killpecker’s sand grains are rounder and more polished than the grains of non-booming dunes.
-Subsequently, as wind passes over the dunes or visitors walk on the grains, the smooth sand slips and slides down the sides of the hills, producing the inimitable sounds that make it one of many must-see Wyoming natural attractions.
+How do singing dunes work?
+Killpecker’s sand grains are rounder and more polished than those of non-booming dunes.
+Subsequently, as the wind passes over the dunes or visitors walk on the grains, the smooth sand slips and slides down the sides of the hills, producing the inimitable sounds that make it one of many must-see Wyoming natural attractions.

 3. Boar’s Tusk

 Boar’s Tusk, the core of an extinct and eroded volcano, protrudes out of Killpecker Sand Dunes’ otherwise flat landscape.
-The volcanic plug is one of two geologically formed landmarks in Wyoming; the other is Devils Tower in the northeastern corner of the state (see the next landmark on our list)
+The volcanic plug is one of two geologically formed Wyoming landmarks; the other is Devils Tower in the state’s northeastern corner (see #4 on our list for more information.)

 The spire that makes up Boar’s Tusk’s summit is also known as the Sentinel or Rock Point.
-Four-wheel-drive vehicles are recommended for exploring Boar’s Tusk and the surrounding Red Desert.
+Four-wheel-drive vehicles are recommended for exploring Boar’s Tusk and the surrounding Red Desert outside Rock Springs.

 Erosion is credited for revealing Devils Tower, a massive, once-hidden monolith that towers 1,267 feet above the Belle Fourche River near Sundance.
-The park surrounding the national monument, home to deer, prairie dogs and other wildlife, is blanketed with pine forests, woodlands and grasslands.
+The park surrounding this classic Wyoming rock formation, home to deer, prairie dogs and other wildlife, is blanketed with pine forests, woodlands and grasslands.

-Also known as Bear Lodge, the monolith is a sacred place for many American Indian tribes in the area, including the Arapaho, Crow, Cheyenne, Kiowa, Lakota and Shoshone.
+Also known as Bear Lodge, the monolith is a sacred place for many local Native American tribes, including the Arapaho, Crow, Cheyenne, Kiowa, Lakota and Shoshone.
 According to tribal legends, the stone was uncovered with help from the Great Spirit to save playing children from an enormous bear.
-President Theodore Roosevelt designated Devils Tower as the nation’s first national monument in 1906 by President Theodore Roosevelt.
-Learn more about geologic landmarks in Wyoming
+President Theodore Roosevelt designated Devils Tower as the nation’s first national monument in 1906.

 5. Sinks Canyon